-First day reporting instructions: The student will need to call the staff assistant at 973-972-9280 at least two weeks in advance for an appointment with Dr. Marcus early on the first day of the elective.
-Please confirm availability of the rotation in advance by contacting Bruce Ruck, Pharm.D. (bruck@njpies.org)
+First day reporting instructions: The student will need to contact Bruce Ruck at least two weeks in advance to confirm first day activities.
+Please confirm availability of the rotation in advance by contacting Bruce Ruck, Pharm.D. (bruck@njms.rutgers.edu)